 Notes

-- Ice cold water helps make hummus lighter.
+- Ice-cold water helps make hummus lighter.
 You can also use ice cubes or chips.
-Be careful to add only a little, blend, and repeat until you get the consistency where you want it.
+Be careful to add only a little, blend, and repeat until you get the desired consistency.

 Rainey James